giobbu/Elia-Colab-Forecast/README.md

 #### Performance metrics: RMSE, Pinball loss, Coverage, and Sharpness
 When evaluating a probabilistic forecast, the main challenge is that we never observe the true distribution of the underlying process.
 Over the years, a number of ways have been developed to evaluate probabilistic forecasts.
 Some methods admit formal statistical tests, while other result in a single number which has a clear interpretation and is easy to compare.

+* **The Root Mean Squared Error (RMSE)**
+* **The pinball loss** is a special case of an asymmetric piecewise linear loss function.
+It is a proper scoring rule designed to provide a summary measure for the evaluation of probabilistic forecasts by assigning a numerical score based on the predictive distribution and on the actually observed wind power.

 <div style="display: flex; justify-content: space-between; width: 100%;">
   <div style="flex: 1; text-align: left;">
     <img src="notebooks_module_probabilistic_forecasting/RMSE_by_forecaster.png" alt="Image Alt Text" width="500"/>